xlwings/xlwings/docs/command_line.rst

                         the "--standalone" flag to embed all VBA code in the Excel file and make it work without the xlwings add- in.
-Use "--fastapi" for creating a project that uses a remote Python interpreter.Use "--addin --ribbon" to
-                        create a template for a custom ribbon addin.
+Use "--fastapi" for creating a project that uses a remote Python interpreter.
+Use "--addin --ribbon" to create a template for a custom ribbon addin.
 Leave away the "--ribbon" if you don't want a ribbon tab. runpython           macOS only: run "xlwings runpython install" if you